Blontum/kubernetes-apache-webapp/README.md

 index.html: Sample HTML content for the Apache web server.

 Additional Notes

 Make sure to replace <external-ip-or-dns> with the actual IP or DNS name of your LoadBalancer.
 Modify the Dockerfile or manifests as needed based on specific project requirements.

+License
+This project is licensed under the MIT License.

+Make sure to replace <external-ip-or-dns> with the actual IP or DNS name of your LoadBalancer.
+Modify the Dockerfile or manifests as needed based on specific project requirements.